Djupvatnet

 Djupvatnet is a lake in extreme southeastern Stranda Municipality in Møre og Romsdal county, Norway.
 The 2 km2 lake lies at 1016 m above sea level.
-The lake is part of the headwaters of the Otta river system which flows southeast into the lake Breiddalsvatnet and on into Oppland county.
+The lake is part of the headwaters of the Otta river system which flows southeast into the lake Breiddalsvatnet and on into Innlandet county.

 Norwegian County Road 63 follows the northern shore of the lake.
 The tourist village of Geiranger and the Geirangerfjorden are located about 12 km to the north of the lake.
 The mountain Dalsnibba is located immediately northwest of the lake, and there is a road leading to the top that begins on the northwest side of the lake.